Rødungen

-Rødungen is a lake in Viken County, Norway.
+Rødungen is a lake in Buskerud County, Norway.
 The lake is located on the border between the municipalities of Ål and Nore og Uvdal.

 Waterfall from the lake is a power source for Usta kraftverk, a hydro-electric plant.
 The power station exploits the fall of the Usta River from Rødungen as well as Ustevatn.
 The plant started production in 1965 and is owned and operated by E- CO Energi.